-During the consultation, the attorney will make inquiry into the background of your relationship, what has brought you to this point as well as what concerns and questions you have.
+During the consultation, the New Jersey matrimonial attorney will make inquiry into the background of your relationship, what has brought you to this point as well as what concerns and questions you have.
 For some people, this can be very emotional.
 Most matrimonial attorneys are very sympathetic, so do not be embarrassed to show your emotions.
 The divorce process will be fully explained, including custody of minor children, division of assets, alimony and support and related attorney fees and costs.

 Once your prospective attorney has gathered enough information, he or she will advise you on the issues you have discussed.
 Again, a matrimonial attorney in New Jersey understands that this can be a difficult process, so ask questions.
 Attorneys are there to alleviate some of the anxiety of the divorce process by painting a picture of what can be expected.

 If and when you decide to move forward with hiring a matrimonial attorney in New Jersey, you should always be provided with a retainer agreement.
 Keep an eye out for our future blog posts, which will detail retainer agreement requirements in a matrimonial matter.